robert-j-webb/stackedit/safe eval.md

 ```
 They submit.
 They then update the copy on their store to feature this loyalty program, so that they can bring in more returning users.

 Then, after the store updates, a returning user visits the site.
 Ed has bought 3 ties from the store previously, so their previousItemsPurchased is 3.
-When Ed looks at prices, they see a discount on everything over 100 neopoints for 3%!
+When Ed looks at prices, they see a discount on everything for 3%!
 ### How is this calculated?
 When the store renders prices for each item, it checks to see if there is a discount, then it gets the formula, interpolates the variables and calculates the resulting price.